Phone interviews are used to screen candidates for a job and get a sense of what you’d be like to work with.

 Unless you already asked questions as the interview progressed, the only wrong response to this question is “nope, no questions” because this indicates to interviewers that you’re not curious about the job.

-So go ahead and ask for clarification on anything that wasn’t made clear to you and that you couldn’t find the answer through diligent research.
+So go ahead and ask for clarification on anything that wasn’t clear to you, or that you’re curious about.
 Here are some good questions to ask the hiring manager during a phone screen:

 - What will a typical day at the company look like?